mighty-gerbils/gerbil/doc/tutorials/proxy.md

 ### Proxy I/O

-The actual proxy functionality is perfomed by the `proxy-io` procedure, which is identical to the code in tcp-proxy2:
+The actual proxy functionality is perfomed by the `proxy-io!` procedure, which is identical to the code in `tcp-proxy2`:

 ```scheme
 (def (proxy-io! reader writer)